 Yoga has become a popular addiction treatment in the last several years because of the far-reaching benefits.
 Although there are lots of opportunities that are scientifically based, yoga has helped lots of people during the addiction treatment.

 Yoga is beneficial in both addiction treatment and standard practice.
+It also works as Benzodiazepine withdrawal treatment.
 The common practice of yoga today includes three elements: asanas (body positions), controlled breathing, and a brief relaxation and meditation.
 Although it helps to improve overall body health and general wellness, there are benefits of yoga in the treatment of addiction.

 1. Relief from stress